|

 11. Clean cabinet doors well.

 Once everything has been sanded, make sure to remove all remaining dust.
-We used a leaf blower and damp microfiber cloth for this.
+We used a leaf blower to blow the dust off first, and then a damp microfiber cloth to wipe them all down.

 12. Apply first coat of primer to the front of your cabinet doors.